SquireTournamentServices/mtg-search-engine/README.md

 # ./build/
 # You can use -DMSE_DOXYGEN=ON to generate documentation
 # You can use -DUSE_GCOV=OFF to disable gcov
+# You can use -DDEBUG=OFF to disable debug builds (it is on by default as usable coredumps make me happy)
+# You can use -DADDRESS_SANITISER=ON to enable address sanitiser
 cmake -DUSE_JEMALLOC=ON ..
 cmake --build . -j